Rayz-Dev-Team/Rayz/README.md

 ## > How to use

-- Please make sure you have python 3 installed.
+- Please make sure you have a recent version of python 3 installed.

 - Clone this repo.